 4. LSU Tigers

 Let’s not overreact to LSU’s 5-5 mark of a season ago.
 Coach Ed Orgeron was dealing with an impossible amount of turnover and COVID-19 protocols on top of that.
 Lockdown cornerback Derek Stingley Jr. returns to lead another loaded defense, and you can expect LSU to reascend in the SEC after a down year.
 Whether Max Johnson or Myles Brennan starts at quarterback, the offense should be in really good hands, as both players showed flashes of promise in 2020.

 5. Texas A&M Aggies

-A 52-24 defeat to Alabama last season ultimately prevented the Aggies from reaching the College Football Playoff, and now quarterback Kellen Mond is headed to the NFL.
-Texas A&M does have quite a few quality players returning, though, and with Jimbo Fisher still at the helm as coach continuing to bring in high-end recruits, don’t count Texas A&M out.
+A 52-24 defeat to Alabama last season ultimately prevented the Aggies from reaching the College Football Playoff, and now quarterback Kellen Mond is on the Minnesota Vikings.
+Texas A&M does have several quality players returning, though, and with Jimbo Fisher still at the helm as coach, don’t count Texas A&M out.
 The Aggies returnees can use their 41-27 win over North Carolina in the Orange Bowl as a springboard to stride into the new season confidently.

 6. Georgia Bulldogs

 In the College Football Playoff rankings and here, the Bulldogs are going to be a constant presence in the top 10.
 After some uncertainty at the quarterback position in 2020, as Stetson Bennett came up small against Alabama and Florida, JT Daniels stepped in and rallied the team to a 21-10, fourth-quarter deficit in the Peach Bowl against Cincinnati, managing to pull out a 24-21 win.
 Daniels should be the starter this coming season and have Georgia squarely in the SEC title mix.